YcleptJohn/placement-report/report.md

 Finally, I concluded that nothing right now could solve the duplicate event issue on the ingested data.
-Therefore, I decided to fix the issue by re-structuring the database.
+Therefore, I decided to fix the issue by restructuring the database.
 It would now accept multiple entries for a single booking, but when requested we would **only** provide the most recent information.
-This didn't feel very clean, but it was the only true solution on the table in the timeframe, especially with the Chauntry team being completely occupied.
+This didn't feel very clean, but it was the only true solution on the table in the time frame, especially with the Chauntry team being completely occupied.

 #### Stakeholder Pressure